Baked Beans Crock Pot or Slow Cooker Recipe

 - Cook on low until the beans are done.
 Depending on the slow cooker this will take anywhere from 6-8 hours.

-- Check on the beans every couple of hours to make sure that the bean are covered in liquid.
+- Check on the beans every couple of hours to make sure that the beans are covered in liquid.
 If not add extra water.

 - Serve baked beans with bread, tortilla chips, or as a side dish.